Oliver Stone

 On the set of Natural Born Killers

-A year later, Stone turned from making acute social dramas back to politics and made the Nixon movie.
+A year later, Stone shifted from hard-hitting social dramas back to politics with Nixon.
 Anthony Hopkins plays the infamous President.

 Oliver Stone and Anthony Hopkins, 1996